IamTheCarl/psu/README.md

 ## Installation

 PSU can be installed through [crates.io](https://crates.io/).
 You can run `cargo install psu` to get it.

 It is also available as a Nix derivation.
+Add `import (builtins.fetchTarball "https://github.com/IamTheCarl/psu/archive/master.tar.gz") {}` as a package in your your shell environment's build inputs.

 ## Usage